How to organize documents in a data room hero.

 • FAQ

-Historically, data rooms were physical rooms where lawyers and bankers reviewed confidential documents.
-Today they're virtual - accessed via secure links with view tracking, permission controls, and audit logs.
+Historically, data rooms were actual physical rooms where lawyers and bankers reviewed confidential paperwork.
+Today they're virtual - you share a secure link, set permissions, and track exactly who viewed what and when.

 Physical vs virtual data room.

-For startups, the term gets used loosely.
+The term gets used loosely across industries.
 Sometimes it means a full secure platform with NDA gating and watermarking.
-Sometimes it just means a shared Google Drive folder.
-What matters is that it's organized, access-controlled, and complete.
+Sometimes people just use a shared Google Drive folder.
+But what actually matters is that your documents are organized, access is controlled, and nothing important is missing.

-Quick definition: A virtual data room (VDR) is a cloud-based platform designed specifically for secure document sharing during due diligence.
-It's different from regular cloud storage - it has built-in access controls, audit trails, and analytics.
+Quick definition: A virtual data room (VDR) is a cloud-based platform built specifically for secure document sharing.
+Unlike regular cloud storage, it comes with access controls, audit trails, and analytics built right in.

 What documents go in a data room?